zauberwild/SSD1305_OLED_RPI/README.md

 Overview
 --------------------
-* Name : SSD1306_OLED_RPI
+* Name : SSD1305_OLED_RPI
 * Description :

-0. Library to support the I2C 128X64 OLED Display Module driven by the SSD1306 controller for the Raspberry PI.
+0. Library to support the I2C 128X64 OLED Display Module driven by the SSD1305 controller for the Raspberry PI.
 1. Dynamic install-able system level Raspberry Pi C++ library.
-2. Inverse color, rotate, sleep, scroll and contrast control.
+2. Inverse color, rotate, sleep, and scroll contrast control.
 3. Default font is Extended ASCII, scalable font.
-4. 5 other fonts included.
+4. 4 other fonts included.
 5. Graphics class included.
 6. Bitmaps supported.
+100. *not all fatures completely tested on this fork though, but we should be fine*
 7. Hardware I2C using bcm2835 library
 8. Also tested on 128X32 display size.
 Should work for 96X16 display size.
 9. Dependency: bcm2835 Library